 The period of notice normally runs from the first day of the month following that in which notice is given.
 E.g. if the employer or employee receives the notice on 15 March, the notice period will run from 1 April.

-Note that a shorter period of notice than one month is only permitted if agreed in writing or laid down in a collective pay agreement or if a written agreement allows for a shorter notice period during the trial period.
+Note that a shorter period of notice than one month is only permitted if laid down in a collective pay agreement or if a written agreement allows for a shorter notice period during the trial period.